consulo/consulo/README.md

 Main goal - create **open** IDE where you don't need select IDE for different languages.
 Provide standart for language implementation inside IDE.

+## Contributing

+If you can't describe issue, you can use our [forum](https://discuss.consulo.io/), or you can read [contributing guide](https://github.com/consulo/consulo/blob/master/CONTRIBUTING.md)  and report issue at GitHub

 ## Building

 Please read conntribuing guide.